- Transportation from Delhi to Delhi / Dehradun to Dehradun

-- Any other personal expenses
+- Any personal expenses (laundry, shopping, tips, snacks, etc.)

-- Anything not mentioned above
+- Anything not mentioned in the itinerary

 What is Dayara Bugyal famous for?